nikitacunskis/laravel-onboard/README.md

 ## Project Explanation

-This project is a test task assignment for Coballero teams, designed to demonstrate our skills in both frontend and backend development.
+This project is a test task assignment for Coballero teams, designed to demonstrate my skills in both frontend and backend development.
 It comprises two main components:

 - **Frontend:** Built with Vue3.
 - **Backend:** Built with Laravel.